nathaliandrad/Vulcan_Fight/README.md

 C++ command line game

-#Space game with different characters each one with random powers, health and strengh every time the game restarts.
+#Space game with different characters each one with random powers, health and strength every time the game restarts.